nus-cs2103-AY2021S1/ip/README.md

 ### 7. `find` - Find a task

 Find a task according to a search keyword.
-The find function supports fuzzy search.
+The find function supports fuzzy search (i.e. you can make some typos in your search phrase and the app will make a best effort to find a match).

+Fuzzy match rule: there is a tolerance of one of five characters to be a typo.
+So all tasks that are matched within this tolerance level will be displayed.

 Format: `find SEARCH_KEYWORD`